markpmlim/ARGBPixelBufferToNV12/Readme.md

 Finally, two instances of *MTLTextures* are created from the contents of the biplanar CVPixelBuffer object by calling the function **texturesFromPixelBuffer**.

-These two textures are then passed to a kernel function as inputs.
+A call to the function **createRGBTexture** will convert these two MTLTextures back to an RGBA texture.
+These two textures are passed to a kernel function as inputs.
 The kernel function outputs an RGB texture.

-A call to the function **createRGBTexture** will convert the two MTLTextures back to an RGBA texture.

-Since the rendering of the images is Metal-based, all textures are instances of the class *MTLTexture*.

 ***Expected Output:**